“What happened?” Melody asked.

 “Excuse me?
 You’re the one to talk.
 You never listen to me, and you get upset over the littlest things.
 Whenever I ask you to do something for me, you don’t do it right.
 I don’t need this shit.
 I’m done with you.”

 The more Michael thought about their breakup, the angrier he got.
-It felt like his brain was on fire.

 Michael left the room and he decided to walk around the ship to cool down.
 On Michael’s way back to the entertainment room, he saw Allison coming out of the bathroom.